number571/hidden-lake/cmd/hls/README.md

 ## How it works

 HLS are classic http servers.
-The `Hlk-Sender-Pubkey` header received from HLK is always present in requests.
+The `Hlk-Sender-Friend` header received from HLK is always present in requests.
 The service may return the `Hlk-Response-Mode` header, indicating that the response must be sent (on/off).
 Services also have a limit on the size of messages sent = `payload_size_bytes` (HLK).

 ## Supported platforms